joehahn/tf-text-classification-demo/README.md

 The two most problematic book, Junior Classics and National Epics, are actually collections of stories by 20-50 different authors.
-Despite the many opportunities for confusion, this classifier was still able to correctly ID the correct author of these volumes for about 50% of the text-chunks, likely because the stories in each book had common themes eg (herioc stories and classical stories).
+Despite the many opportunities for confusion, this classifier was still able to correctly ID the title author for about 50% of the text-chunks drawn from these titles, likely because the stories in each book had common themes eg (herioc stories and classical stories).

 Lastly, this plot shows the classifier's accuracy versus the number of text-chunks, from 400 to 1400, that were pulled from the 88 different books and used to train this classifier: